Outer Drive Hero Drivers Club annually presents the

 Early History of the ODHDC

 ODHDC started as a club of sports car enthusiasts who would see similar sports car owners on the Outer Drive in Chicago, commuting to work from the north to the loop, sometimes in the most inclement weather.
-These were early pioneers of the sports car driving and sports car rallies, etc. As this became more organized, the annual Hero's Hectic Holiday Hangover Hassle was started on New Year's Day.
+These were early pioneers of the sports car driving and sports car rallies, etc. As this became more organized, the annual Hero's HappyHoliday Hangover Hassle was started on New Year's Day.
 Early records indicate the first HHHHH was the 1955 event.
-We do have a set of instructions from the 1956 event, labelled as ODHDC HHHHH #2.
+We do have a set of instructions from the 1956 event, labeled as ODHDC HHHHH #2.
 It appears the numbering of later events has been off by one or two.
-For the most part, we will descibe the events as they were numbered at the time they were presented, knowing that there is some minor discrepancy.
+For the most part, we will describe the events as they were numbered at the time they were presented, knowing that there is some minor discrepancy.

-When sports car enthusiasts found the annual football bowl games less than thrilling, and wanted something more interesting to do, the HHHHH flourished.
-One of the more integral characters in the organization, was Bob Lester a mechanic specializing in sports cars, who ran a well known repair shop in the Hyde Park area, named Foreign Car Hospital.
+One of the characters who was active in the early years of the organization, was Bob Lester, a mechanic specializing in sports cars, who ran a well known repair shop in the Hyde Park area, named Foreign Car Hospital.

 Personal note: The Foreign Car Hospital and Lester's Team Wink were many things beyond a repair shop.
 This was sometimes a gathering place, sometimes a social network, sometimes just help for those who hadn't learned the ability to repair their cars, yet.
 I met Bob and others while I was trying to keep my Fiat 1100 running as a poor college student in Chicago in 1962.
 Bob would offer to repair the car, or if that was financially beyond my means, he would patiently tell me how to do it, and sell me the parts.
 I had never worked on cars before, but with Bob's help, it was not difficult.
 Fiats of that era were not as reliable as American cars, but success of 'foreign cars' was largely due to folks like Bob.
 RC